LeeHansHinLun/RickRoll/README.md

-# ElectronApplication1
+# RickRollJS Repository
-Things for a ElectronJS application.
+RickRollJS does not contain a mp4 file because it exceeds upload limit.
+#Required Modules
+electron
+electron-builder